Anxiety, insomnia, psychophysical stress, discover the secrets of nature

 Our natural remedies

-Among our natural supplements for anxiety and insomnia for example we have the drops Sleep & Rest or the Psyche Notte tablets based on melissa and valerian, the syrup Serasan the herbal tea to sleep Ansiolev.
+Among our natural supplements for anxiety and insomnia for example on erboristeriacomo.it you can find the natural drops Sleep & Rest (for child and adult) or the Ansioninax night awakenings (a new product with: saffron, lavander essential oil, melatonin) the herbal tea to sleep Ansiolev.

 In cases of: physical and mental stress, during periods of intense work stress accompanied by loss of memory and concentration, frequent sense of general fatigue, difficulty in maintaining interpersonal relationships, in cases of mood disorders, we recommend PsycheLiberamente.